 The amount of compensation that you may be entitled to depends on the nature of the error, the severity of its impact, as well as how the error affects your life going forward.
 You can expect to receive a settlement that includes:

 The most serious surgical errors result in death or your loved one needing 24/7 care.
 The gravity of these types of outcomes should be reflected in your settlement.
-With these cases, you or your family may also receive compensation for:
+Our recent case results speak for themselves.
+We work hard to pursue justice for our clients.